ksachdeva/pc-ble-driver-js-examples/README.md

 ## nrf5x_apps

-This nodejs application contains various examples that make use of pc-ble-driver-js node module and interact with samples in bleno_apps
+This nodejs application contains various examples that make use of pc-ble-driver-js node module

+### example 1

+This example is showing how to
+* Scan for devices
+* Connect to selected device
+* Discover services in the selected device
+* Discover characteristics of the selected service
+* Read the selected characteristic

 ## Misc notes